 Become A Faculty VUceptor

-Applications for 2020 VUceptors will open in January 2020, and are due by February 21, 2020.
+The application deadline has been extended to Friday, April 2.
+Please click the link above to access the application directly.
 If you see this message after the deadline, be sure to contact Natalee Erb.
 We usually have a few open spots past the deadline.

 All Vanderbilt faculty and staff who hold a faculty appointment are eligible.
 Over the past ten years, some 300 faculty members of all ranks, representing the four undergraduate schools and colleges as well as the professional schools, have become VUceptors.
 One hundred faculty members have been VUceptors three or more times.